Smith College Deadlines

 11th deadline is for final Review & Revision of your entire application approval via FPA Interview.

-12th deadline is your final Application Approval Interview*** with the FPA of the entire Online electronic package of Forms, Essays, Affiliation/s, Transcript/s (with prior spring grades) -- after which you immediately submit your application.
+12th deadline is your final Application Approval and Completion of your entire package of online forms, essays, affiliation/s, transcript/s (with prior spring grades) after which you will submit your Fulbright application through Embark.

-The Foreign Language Evaluation/s and the three recommendations must be submitted independently by
+The Foreign Language Evaluation/s and the three recommendations must be submitted by your evaluators independently by Sep 30.

-14th deadline is when Consultant Campus Evaluation Input is due to emailed direct to your Mentor.
+15th deadline is when Consultant Campus Evaluation Input--in other words, what your consultants have to say about your project--is due to be emailed direct to your Mentor.

-16th deadline is for the FPA to add edited and rated CCEs to each application online and submit all applications to I.I.E.
+17th deadline is for the FPA to add edited CCEs to each application online and endorse all applications to I.I.E.